piles and haemorrhoid

 💧 Stay Hydrated

-Tip: Aim for 8–10 glasses (2–2.5 liters) of water daily.
-Herbal teas and clear broths also contribute to hydration.
+Tip: Aim for about 8–10 glasses (2–2.5 liters) of water daily.
+Herbal teas and clear broths may also contribute to hydration.

 🚫 Avoid Low-Fiber and Processed Foods

-Why: Processed and refined foods can lead to hard stools and constipation, worsening haemorrhoid symptoms.
+Why: Refined and processed foods can contribute to hard stools and constipation, which may worsen symptoms.

 What to Limit: